Startup Proposal: Intelligent Traffic Signals

 more efficiently by recognizing traffic patterns and dynamically

-adjusting the timing to optimize for traffic throughput (or any
+adjusting the timing to optimize traffic as conditions change.

-emergencies, etc.).
-Powerful intelligent traffic control would be
+Powerful intelligent traffic control would be available to all

 Working Together: Nearby smart signals can coordinate with